Abbreviation - Buzzword

 An annotation is a concise statement of the key idea(s) in a text or a portion of a text.

-The noun or noun phrase that a pronoun refers to.
+In grammar, an antecedent is the noun or noun phrase that a pronoun refers to.

 Anthimeria is a rhetorical term for the use of one part of speech for another.